szesto/apicupcfg/README.md

 **Copying certificates to the correct files**.

 Certificate settings scripts expect to find certificates, private keys and root certificates at specific locations.

 To copy certificate chain received from ca:
-`-certcopy -cert cert.pem -ca ca.pem -rootca rootca.pem`
+`apicupcfg -certcopy -cert cert.pem -ca ca.pem -rootca rootca.pem`

 This command will introspect the certificate, build validation path, match subject common name with endpoints defined in the configuration file and copy certificate chain to the correct destinations.
 As part of a copy process `ca.pem` and `rootca.pem` will be merged into certificate file.
 Each copy will be recorded in the cert-copy.log.

 Note that if certificate subject common name matches mulitple endpoints then a separate copy will be made for each endpoint.

 To process all certificates received from ca together, place them in one directory or put certificates in one directory (certdir) and ca and ca root certificates in another directory (trustdir) and run:
-`-certcopy -certdir dir [-trustdir dir]`
+`apicupcfg -certcopy -certdir dir [-trustdir dir]`

 This command will build trust chains for all certificates in the certificate directory and copy each certificate chain as described above.